abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 A few years after that some people found my notes and encouraged me write more.
 They were so nice that I forgot my imposter syndrome and got to work on the next several chapters.

-Who is this book for AKA The value of category theory
+On math
 ===

-Ever since Newton's Principia, the discipline of mathematics was viewed in the somewhat demeaning position of "science and engineering's workhorse".
-According to this view, mathematics is only "useful" as a means for making it easier for scientists and engineers for making technological and and scientific advancements i.e. it is viewed as just a tool for solving "practical" problems.
-Which puts mathematicians in a weird and I'd say unique position of always having to defend what they do with respect to it's value for *other disciplines*.
+Ever since Newton's Principia, the discipline of mathematics is viewed in the somewhat demeaning position of "science and engineering's workhorse" - only "useful" as a means for helping scientists and engineers to make technological and and scientific advancements i.e. it is viewed as just a tool for solving "practical" problems.

+Because of this, mathematics is in a weird and, I'd say, unique position of always having to defend what they do with respect to it's value for *other disciplines*.
 I again stress that this is something that would be considered absurd when it comes to any other discipline.

-Imagine for example, what would it look like if people were bashing *philosophical theories* for being too impractical in the way they are bashing mathematics, like, for example someone attacking Wittgenstein's picture theory of language by, saying:
+People don't expect any return on investment from physical theories - noone bashed string theory for failing to make useful predictions.
+And bashing philosophical theories for being impractical would be even more absurd, like bashing Wittgenstein:

-"All too well, but what can you do with that theory?"
+> "All too well, but what can you do with the picture theory of language?"

-And at the other end of the line, some philosopher sweating:

-"Well, I am told it does have its applications is programming language theory..."
+> "Well, I am told it does have its applications is programming language theory..."

-Or someone bashing David Hume's extreme scepticism:
+Or someone being sceptical to David Hume's scepticism:

-"That's all fine and dandy, but your theory leaves us at square one in terms of our knowledge.
+> "That's all fine and dandy, but your theory leaves us at square one in terms of our knowledge.
 What the hell are we expected to do from there?"

+Although many people don't necessarily subscribe to this view of mathematics as a workhorse, we can see it encoded inside the structure of most mathematics textbooks - each chapter starts with an explanation of a concept, followed by some examples and then ends with a list of problems that this concept solves.

+There is nothing wrong with this approach, but mathematics is so much more than solving problems.
+It was a the basis of a religious cult in ancient Greece (the Pythagoreans), it was seen by philosophers as means to understanding the laws which govern the universe.
+It was (and still is) a language, which can allow for people with different cultural backgrounds understand each other.
+And it is also art and a means of entertainment.

+Category theory embodies all these aspects of mathematics, so I think a very good grounds to writing a book where all of them shine - a book that is based not on solving of problems, but on exploration of concepts and on seeking connections between them.
+A book, that is, overall, pretty.

+Who is this book for
+====

 So, who is this book for?
 If we rephrase this question  as "Who *should* read this book", then the answer is nobody.
-Indeed, if you think in terms of "should" mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as solution to many problems.
+Indeed, if you think in terms of "should", mathematics (or at least the type of mathematics that is reviewed here) won't help you much, although it is falsely advertised as solution to many problems.

 Let's take an example - many people claim that, Einstein's theories of relativity are essential for GPS to work properly because due to relativistic effects the clocks on GPS satellites should tick faster than identical clocks on the ground.